 In the end, I made a triptych of garments.
 The first was another pair of Derwent Wide Leg trousers from @thatwendyward ‘s book “The Beginners Guide to Sewing with Knitted Fabric” These trousers fit me so well and I’ve made them 4 times now.
 It works with different weight fabrics from this quite lightweight knit to heavy Ponte di Roma.

-To make the blouse, I cut out the top section in size F as I did with the dress, but in addition, I made a 2.5 cm FBA to give me more room in the bust and left off the pocket.
+To make the blouse, I used teh top half of the Atlas wrap dress from Sewing by Masin which made a month or so ago.
+I cut out the top section in size F as I did with the dress, but in addition, I made a 2.5 cm FBA to give me more room in the bust and left off the pocket.
 I made the collar as per the pattern and the cuffs are just tubes of fabric made large enough for me to pass my fist through.
 I then added a deep waistband with ties and tabs attached so it can be secured in the same way as the dress.
 I have slight regrets about pattern placement with the two large circular blobs being in unfortunately prominent positions but I’ll get over it.

 After these two first items, I still had enough fabric to make a simple tube skirt – I love the silhouette of a pencil skirt and these are so easy to make.
 To start, I measured my hips at the widest point and added 2cm.
 This is the width of fabric you need, the length is up to you.
 I used thick (5cm) elastic for the waistband and attached this to the edge of the waist with the overlocker then turned it over.
 You can secure this with a row of zigzag stitches if necessary.
 I finished the hem by overlocking, turning it up 2cm and topstitching, et voilá!